penuts7644/MachineProteinRecognition/PythonFiles/README.md

 #### Example command:
 ```
-python3 class_predicter.py -i /location/to/input/csv/files/ -m /location/to/model/file -w /location/to/weights/file -c /location/to/json/model/config/file -b 100 -H 5 -V 5 -M
+python3 class_predicter.py -i /location/to/input/csv/files/ -m /location/to/model/file -w /location/to/weights/file -c /location/to/json/model/config/file -b 10 -H 5 -V 5 -M
 ```
 The model is imported and the calculated weight are set.
 Using the configuration file the model is compiled.
 The multichannel input data files are converted into one dataset using window_size found in the model file.
-After each slice 5 steps horizontally will be taken for the next slice and 5 steps vertically when no horizontal slices can be made from the line.
-Predicting is done in batches of 100.
+After each slice, 5 steps horizontally will be taken for the next slice and 5 steps vertically when no horizontal slices can be made from the line.
+Predicting is done in batches of 10.

 #### Python requirements:
 * Pandas module (version 0.19.1 has been used for development)